The Clayton Drees Undergraduate Student Scholarship for European History of Renaissance and Reformation

-Named for Professor Clayton Drees, who has devoted his professional career in service of Phi Alpha Theta, this scholarship is awarded to the student who has shown exceptional proficiency in Renaissance and Reformation history.
+Named for Professor Clayton Drees, who has devoted his professional career to the service of Phi Alpha Theta, this $1000 scholarship is awarded each year to an undergraduate student who has shown exceptional proficiency in the field of European Renaissance and Reformation history.

 The Clayton Drees Student Scholarship Committee